FelixOnline/v2/content/articles/2012-3-15-there-arent-enough-intellectuals.md

 subtitle: >
   Furse on the NHS reform bill
 date: "2012-03-15 21:45:46 +0000"

 # Attributes from Felix Online V1
 id: "2393"
 old_path: /comment/2393/there-arent-enough-intellectuals
 aliases:
  - /comment/2393/there-arent-enough-intellectuals
+imported: true
+comments:
+ - Its easy to have pretensions to intellectual neutrality when youre the oppressor and not the oppressedAntiNHSreform campaigners do have a coherent argument  Their argument is this will not work these reforms will only make everything worse  I dont understand why this seems so hard for you to graspbut why should she or others at her level in the organisation be seen as knowing what will and will not work in a public service health care system  To put it another way why should a junior doctor be in a position to run the NHSFirstly I find it deeply problematic that you assume the attractive medic has to be a junior doctor  Secondly who knows better what is and isnt working in the NHS than the people who work in the NHS  Thirdly your showing contempt for the opinions of doctors illuminates your lack of understanding of the NHS reforms the main purpose of which is to put power in the hands of the doctorsCalling your opponents stupid is some truly amazing debating tactics th

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ig711

+# Homepage control params
 headline: true
 featured: true